-Better Cities Film Festival (formerly the New Urbanism Film Festival is a film festival with a purpose.
+Better Cities Film Festival (formerly the New Urbanism Film Festival) is a film festival with a purpose.
 We want to encourage audiences to think about how they can make their cities and towns a better place.
 We host a flagship festival that spans several days.
 We also host curated screenings in cities around the world.
 If your film inspires on topics of cities, architecture, urbanism, transportation, or any topic about making neighborhoods a better place, we encourage you to submit it!

 We give awards for the best short film in each of these categories